 How Concierge Care Helps Seniors Who Are Living with Alzheimer’s

 If you’re looking into local Alzheimer’s care options, Concierge Care can help.
-Our home care services can assist your loved one with daily tasks like making meals and making their bed.
-In addition, our personal care services can help your loved one take care of their personal hygiene, especially if their condition has advanced to the point that they can no longer care for themselves.
+Our home care referral services can assist your loved one with daily tasks like making meals and making their bed.
+In addition, our personal care referral services can help your loved one take care of their personal hygiene, especially if their condition has advanced to the point that they can no longer care for themselves.